 Have you done everything you can to try to save your marriage?

-Have your tried to save your marriage?
-This could mean anything from reading self help books to attending counseling with (or without) your spouse.
+Have you tried to save your marriage?
+This could mean anything from reading self-help books to attending counseling with (or without) your spouse.
 You owe it to yourself – and any children – to learn if anything can be done to save your marriage.